-Christopher Bruner joined the Washington and Lee faculty in 2009.
+Christopher Bruner is a Professor of Law at Washington and Lee University, where he also serves as Director of the Frances Lewis Law Center.
 His teaching and scholarship focus on corporate law and securities regulation, including international and comparative dimensions of these subjects.

 Professor Bruner’s articles have appeared in a variety of law and policy journals, and he has twice received the Law School’s Ethan Allen Faculty Fellowship for scholarly excellence.
 His comparative study of U.S. and U.K. corporate governance, “Power and Purpose in the ‘Anglo-American’ Corporation,” won the 2010 Association of American Law Schools Scholarly Papers competition.
 His book, Corporate Governance in the Common-Law World: The Political Foundations of Shareholder Power (Cambridge University Press, 2013), develops a new comparative theory of corporate governance in common-law countries.
 Professor Bruner currently serves as a member of the Executive Committee for the Association of American Law Schools’ Section on Business Associations, and a member of the Scholarship Advisory Group to the Younger Comparativists Committee of the American Society of Comparative Law.